Student Supervisor Handbook: Student Work Policies

 COVID-19 and student work

 During the COVID-19 pandemic, student work at Reed will follow public health guidance as outlined for the campus and for staff and faculty.
-This page contains information for students regarding the current guidance for student work.
+This page contains current guidance for supervisors regarding student work.